chibiboba/JS-120/Exam Part 2/Cheat Sheet.md

 - In JavaScript, "instance" does not have this technical meaning because JavaScript does not have this difference between classes and instances.
 However, in talking about JavaScript, "instance" can be used informally to mean an object created using a particular constructor function.

-- Must use instance object to invoke instance properties or methods.
+- Must use instance object to invoke instance properties or methods of a constructor, rather than call the constructor directly.

-- **Instance Properties** : properties of an instance.
+- **Instance Properties** : properties of an instance object, either as part of an object or anywhere in the object's prototype chain.

   - Properties of instances created by a constructor.
   - May be stored directly on the instance, or its prototype.
 Its prototype is `Constructor.prototype`
-  - For classes, instance properties must be defined in methods.
+  - For classes, instance properties must be defined in methods. (see example below)

 - **Instance Methods**:  (object methods / methods) :stored either as part of an object or anywhere in the object's prototype chain.